 Yes, mild jaundice occurs in around 60 percent of all full-term newborn babies and up to 80 percent of premature babies; however, all babies will have elevated levels of bilirubin even if they don’t show signs of jaundice.
-A chemical in breast milk can also interfere with the breakdown of bilirubi initially until the baby is a few weeks old.
+A chemical in breastmilk can also interfere with the breakdown of bilirubin initially, until the baby is a few weeks old.
 Although it’s nothing to worry about, it is another contributing factor as to why so many babies get jaundice.

 Signs and symptoms

-In rare cases, jaundice is caused by other factors which can then lead to more severe symptoms and side-effects such as deafness and brain damage if left untreated.
+In rare cases, jaundice is caused by other factors which can then lead to more severe symptoms and side effects such as deafness and brain damage if left untreated.
 Biliary atresia is one of these conditions, where the baby looks well at first but then can get very sick with serious liver disease.
-In the instance, jaundice will last longer than two weeks and is caused by scarring in the tubes which carry bile from the liver to the intestine.
+In this instance, jaundice will last longer than two weeks and is caused by scarring in the tubes which carry bile from the liver to the intestine.

 When to worry

-- The baby was very premature or are very sick.
+- The baby was very premature or very sick.

 How to treat it

-Mild jaundice or jaundice caused by breast milk feeding is pretty harmless and will usually disappear on its own after a couple of weeks.
-Sometimes bilirubin levels may be checked via a simple heel blood prick test, however, babies just need to be monitored and fed fluids regularly (breast milk or formula).
+Mild jaundice or jaundice caused by breastmilk feeding is pretty harmless and will usually disappear on its own after a couple of weeks.
+Sometimes bilirubin levels may be checked via a simple heel blood prick test, and babies usually just need to be monitored and fed fluids regularly (breastmilk or formula).

 In very severe cases of jaundice, babies may require a blood transfusion but this is very rare.
 Other more serious treatments for rare cases include diet changes, medication and surgery.